nosarthur/qc101/qubit.rst

 Quantum bit (qubit)
 *******************

-A qubit is a quantum two-level system.
-It is an abstract concept with all hardware implementation details hidden, just like its classical counterpart :wiki:`bit <Bit>`.
+A qubit is a quantum object with two states.

-which means measurement gives two potential results.
+It is an abstraction with all hardware implementation details hidden, just like its classical counterpart :wiki:`bit <Bit>`.
-In that sense, it is similar to coin tossing.
+To be concrete, one can think of the two qubit states to be two states of an atom.

 In this document, we will be only talking about qubit in pure state, with the parametrization

 .. math:: \left|\psi\right> = \alpha\left|0\right> + \beta\left|1\right>